Squidex/squidex-docs2/05-integrated/schemas.md

 * `ctx.dataOld` will provide the current data value of the content item.

-* `ctx.status`: The new status when a content is changed.
+* `ctx.status`: The new status when a content is changed or the current status otherwise.

 * `ctx.statusOld`: The current status of a content item.
+Undefined for new items.

-* `ctx.contentId`: The id of the content item.
+* `ctx.contentId`: The id of the content item as a string.

 Possible operations are: